 If your dog has developed a habit for certain areas and keeps digging in the same place, you can take steps to discourage re-digging in familiar haunts.
 The simplest solution is to fence off those digging spots using a sturdy, flexible barrier.

 Many dog owners bury strong-smelling or uncomfortable-feeling deterrents in digging areas and report success.

 - Partially bury rocks (flat ones in particular) in noted digging spots.

-- Bury chicken wire or chain link just under the surface.
+- Bury plastic chicken wire or netting just under the surface.
 (Metal may hurt a dog’s paws.)

 - Citrus peels, cayenne, or vinegar may wrinkle that nose.

 - If you have a sprinkler system, a motion sensor method can be a good deterrent.